functional-dark-side/agnostos-wf/README.md

 #### Disclaimer: This is a work in progress!

-The workflow is still under development.
+The workflow is still under development and it is subject to change.
+No guarentee is made regarding the functioning of the workflow and the accuracy of the results.
 Please, conctact us in case you are interested in using it.

 #### Snakemake workflow usage: